aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/ldpc/encoder.rst

    :Type: integer
    :Examples: ``--enc-info-bits 512``

 Set the number of information bits :math:`K`.

-This argument is not required as the size is known through the generator matrix when given with the :ref:`enc-ldpc-enc-g-path` parameter.
-If not it is calculated from the parity matrix given with the :ref:`dec-ldpc-dec-h-path` parameter, as :math:`K = N - M` where :math:`N` and :math:`M` are the parity matrix dimensions, considering then a regular matrix.
+.. note:: This parameter value is automatically deduced if the :math:`G` generator matrix is given with the :ref:`enc-ldpc-enc-g-path` parameter.

+.. note:: In some cases, this parameter value can be automatically deduced if the :math:`H` parity matrix is given with the :ref:`dec-ldpc-dec-h-path` parameter.
+For regular matrices, :math:`K = N - M` where :math:`N` and :math:`M` are the :math:`H` parity matrix dimensions.
 For *non-regular matrices*, :math:`K` has to be given.

 .. _enc-ldpc-enc-type: